canonical/checkbox/docs/tutorial/using-checkbox/launcher.rst

 Tailor Checkbox output
 ======================

-At the end of the test session, Checkbox summarizes the test results on the screen, generates test reports and test archive, and asks you whether you want to upload the test results to the Canonical :term:`Certification website`.
+At the end of the test session, Checkbox summarises the test results on the screen, generates test reports and test archive, and asks you whether you want to upload the test results to the Canonical :term:`Certification website`.
 Let's say you don't need to upload the results there; you are only